 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

-A common question we field here on the blog, and in our Facebook community Award Travel 101, is whether the Sapphire Reserve is worth the $450 annual fee.
-With the Chase Sapphire Preferred® Card available for a $95 annual fee (waived for the first year), at what point does it make sense to pay $450 a year for the Sapphire Reserve?
+A common question we field here on the blog, and in our Facebook community Award Travel 101, is whether the Chase Sapphire Reserve® is worth the $450 annual fee.
+With the Chase Sapphire Preferred® Card available for an annual fee of $95, at what point does it make sense to pay $450 a year for the Sapphire Reserve?
 How much do you need to spend on bonus categories to break even?
 Do you need to use every benefit to make up the out of pocket expense?
 In this post, we'll strip the equation right back to basics, and help you determine if the Sapphire Reserve is worth the $450 annual fee.

-How Does the Chase Sapphire Reserve℠ Measure Up?
+How Does the Chase Sapphire Reserve® Measure Up?

-We’ve chosen to use a conservative 1.5¢ per point redemption value for our calculations on the Sapphire Reserve, and 1.25¢ for the Sapphire Preferred.
+We’ve chosen to use a conservative 1.5¢ per point redemption value for our calculations on the Sapphire Reserve, and 1.25¢ for the Chase Sapphire Preferred® Card.
 It’s common knowledge you can redeem Ultimate Rewards points for better returns by transferring to travel partners, and booking premium cabin award space or top-tier hotels.

 However, 1.5¢ is achievable for any Sapphire Reserve cardholder, and 1.25¢ for Sapphire Preferred cardholders, whether brand new to award travel or a veteran points and miles fan, and we consider it a fair benchmark for our calculations.
 We’re also going to make some underlying assumptions: